borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 ### borgmatic hangs during backup

 See Limitations above about `read_special`.
-You may need to exclude certain paths with named pipes, block devices, or character devices on which borgmatic is hanging.
+You may need to exclude certain paths with named pipes, block devices, character devices, or sockets on which borgmatic is hanging.

 Alternatively, if excluding special files is too onerous, you can create two separate borgmatic configuration files—one for your source files and a